-(A) If, after the issuance of a gaming license, the Tribal Gaming Agency receives from the NIGC, or any other gaming jurisdiction, reliable information indicating that a Key Employee or a PMO is not eligible for employment, the Tribal Gaming Agency shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation.

-(B) Upon suspension, the Tribal Gaming Agency shall within five (5) calendar days forward a copy the notification of the suspension and any other relevant documentation to the Gaming Commission.
+- 1. If, after the issuance of a gaming license, the Tribal Gaming Agency receives from the NIGC, or any other gaming jurisdiction, reliable information indicating that a key employee or a primary management official is not eligible for employment, the Tribal Gaming Agency shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 2.
+Upon suspension, the Tribal Gaming Agency shall within five (5) calendar days forward a copy the notification of the suspension and any other relevant documentation to the Gaming Commission.